Candida overgrowth is one of the most common concerns for gut health.

 But there is a trickier and much less talked-about problem with anti-Candida diets.

-As you restrict sugar and carbs in your diet to “starve” fungal growth, the body will quickly begin to produce ketones.
+As you restrict sugar and carbs in your diet to “starve” a fungal growth, the body will quickly begin to produce ketones.

 Ketogenic diets are very popular and are associated with a number of benefits.
 I’m a complete fan of ketogenic diets…when done correctly.